JuliaSmoothOptimizers/ExpressionTreeForge.jl/docs/src/tutorial.md

 ```

 ## Tools
-If you need to visualize a tree, use `print_tree()` to get a better output on the terminal
+If you need to visualize a tree, use `print_tree()` to get a better output on the julia console
 ```@example ExpressionTreeForge
 print_tree(expr_tree_Expr)
 ```